-9.50 A barter transaction is one where one basket of goods and services is exchanged for another basket of different goods and services without any accompanying monetary payment.
+- 10.49 A barter transaction is one where one basket of goods and services is exchanged for another basket of different goods and services without any accompanying monetary payment.
 The values of the goods or services acquired in barter transactions constitute imputed expenditures.
-Values have to be imputed for goods or services exchanged in barter transactions equal to their market values.
-Thus, when the goods or services obtained through barter are used for household consumption their imputed values must be recorded as household final consumption expenditure.
-When a good offered for barter is an existing good and not newly produced output, negative imputed expenditure must be recorded for the unit offering the good, in the same way that sales of existing goods are recorded as negative expenditures.

-9.51 In barter, both parties to a transaction must be recorded as making expenditures.
-The value of these expenditures should be based on the basic values these bartered products could be exchanged for or, if this is not possible or appropriate, at the sum of costs of producing the items.
-As the values the goods or services bartered may not be the same, the values imputed for the barter transaction should be a simple average of the estimated values of the goods or services exchanged, so that equal expenditures are recorded for both parties.
+Values have to be estimated indirectly for goods or services exchanged in barter transactions equal to their market values.
+Thus, when the goods or services obtained through barter are used for household consumption their estimated values must be recorded as household final consumption expenditure.
+When a good offered for barter is an existing good and not newly produced output, negative imputed expenditure must be recorded for the unit offering the good, in the same way that sales of existing goods are recorded as negative expenditures. - 10.4910.50 As crypto assets without a corresponding liability designed as a general medium of exchange, and those designed to act as a medium of exchange within a platform only (i.e., payment tokens without a corresponding liability) are classified as non-produced non-financial assets (see chapter 22), acquisitions of goods and services through payments using such assets are also a type of barter transactions.
+This does not hold for crypto assets with a corresponding liability, such as cryptocurrency issued or authorized by central banks (i.e., central bank digital currencies), which are classified as financial assets. - 10.5010.51 In barter, both parties to a transaction must be recorded as making expenditures.
+The value of these expenditures should be based on the purchasers' prices of these bartered products.
+In practice, neither taxes on products or transportation costs may apply, in which case the purchasers' prices will not differ from the basic prices of the products.
+As the values of the goods or services bartered may not be the same, the values imputed for the barter transaction may on pragmatic grounds be taken as a simple average of the estimated values of the goods or services exchanged, so that equal expenditures are recorded for both parties.
+Goods that have been the subject of a barter transaction may be subsequently bartered with another party at a higher price, earning a margin for the unit conducting both barter transactions.
+However, each barter transaction involves two parties only and no wholesale or retail margin.